athena-framework/athena/src/components/mercure-bundle/docs/README.md

-The `ABM` integrates the `Athena::Mercure` component into the Athena framework; abstracting away the setup down to just a couple configuration values.
+The `Athena::MercureBundle` integrates the `Athena::Mercure` component into the Athena framework; abstracting away the setup down to just a couple configuration values.

 ## Installation